dosimple/workspace.vim/readme.md

 * `:WS n` will switch to workspace `n` (it is a number).
 * `:WSc [n]` will close current workspace or `n`.
 * `:WSmv n` will rename current workspace to `n` (again a number).
+* `:WSbmv n` will move current buffer to workspace `n`.
 * `:ls`, `:bn`, `:bp` will only operate on those buffers, which belong to the current workspace.
 * Use your favorite buffer switcher.

 ## Useful addition to .vimrc

-This example uses `Alt` key for the mappings, so it may not work in terminal.
+This example uses `Alt` key for the mappings, so it may not work in some terminals.

 ```vim
 map <silent> <M-1> :WS 1<CR>